 You can also find a taxi driver at the Amman airport to take you to Petra, but the prices will be similar.

 Expensive, isn’t it?
-But this is the quickest and easiest option for getting to/from Petra.
+But this is the quickest and easiest option for getting to/from the lost city of Petra.

 If you take the JETT bus, it’s 11 JD ($15 USD) for a one way ticket or 22 JD ($30 USD) for a round trip ticket.
 You can book the trip with them on their website.